victoriamccray/victoriamccray.github.io/mywork.md

 Black In Neuro collaborated with Society for Neuroscience (SfN) to provide a professional development workshop and community social available to SfN attendees.
 Along with Drs.
 Angeline Dukes, De-Shaine Murray, Clíona Kelly, Elena Dominguez, Rackeb Tesfaye, and Christine Liu.
 I collaborated to develop the workshop program, materials, and agenda for the SfN 2023 Conference.
 The workshop was attended in-person by 200+ individuals of varying personal, educational, and geographic backgrounds.

+**Professional Development Workshop**
-Professional Workshop Title: How I Survived Grad School: Perspectives from Black In Neuro
+How I Survived Grad School: Perspectives from Black In Neuro

 *The workshop was developed and facilitated by the Black In Neuro team*
 ![SfN Professional Development Attendees](assets/img/sfn-team-profdev.jpg)